Posting: READ THIS FIRST!

 Attempt to Use Proper English

 We aren't English and Grammar teachers, and we understand that some people aren't native speakers of English while others simply aren't good at punctuation.
 We don't expect perfection, but we do expect an honest effort.
 If you are not a good speller, type your posts into a word-processing program and spell-check them before posting them.
 In addition, no netspeak or leetspeak will be tolerated, nor will various "cute" styles of posting such as aLtErNaTiNg CaPs, bolding or italicizing entire posts, or never-ending strings of emoticons.
+Make use of capitalization and punctuation.
 Compliance with this rule will help you avoid the wrath of the Moderators and Administrators and the disdain of our regularly active members.
 It will also make life a lot easier for our large non-native-English-speaker population.

 Post With Intelligence